OpenPecha/opf/README.md

 OPF is an open-directory file format containing a text and its annotations in an easy to parse, metadata and optionally the source of the text.

-Metadata structure in OpenPecha follows [BibFrame2](https://www.loc.gov/bibframe/docs/bibframe2-model.html).
+Metadata structure in OpenPecha is based on the [BibFrame2](https://www.loc.gov/bibframe/docs/bibframe2-model.html) model, while annotations follow the TEI standard as much as possible.
-Annotations follow TEI.

 There are two types of .opf documents, the Work files and the Pecha files.
-Works correspond to the works in the BibFrame2 framework, and the Pechas correspond to its Instances.
-A Work can have multiple instances.
+Works are BibFrame2 works and Pechas correspond to BibFrame2 Instances.
+Thus a Work can have multiple Pechas.
+Exact digital duplicates are recorded as Items in the Work metadata.

 As a policy, we don't try to avoid duplication but try to record all instances (Pechas) of a given text in the corresponding work.